MDDUS is a mutual defence organisation working to support and protect healthcare professionals throughout their career.

 Training

-The Company Secretary attended external training events about modern slavery, proposed reforms to the Act and modern slavery statements in 2021 and 2022.
+The Company Secretary has attended external training events about modern slavery, related statements and proposed reforms to the Act.

-Our first annual mandatory training module about modern slavery was rolled out to colleagues in 2022, following the launch of our Procurement and Contract Management Policy.
-This will be supported by a Modern Slavery Policy, to be developed in light of the consultation on the new Modern Slavery Bill.
-In addition, colleagues were required to complete our annual mandatory training module about ‘whistleblowing’, which supports our Whistleblowing Policy and procedures.
+All staff colleagues are required to complete an annual training module about modern slavery.
+This will be supported by a Modern Slavery Policy, developed in light of the outcome of proposals for legislative reform, including, most recently, a report from a House of Lords Select Committee published in October 2024.
+In addition, colleagues are required to complete an annual training module about ‘whistleblowing’, which supports our Whistleblowing Policy and procedures.

 For more information, please contact: secretary@mddus.com